PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Method

-In consideration of our intention to determine the values $t_{j}^{l}$ that optimize the above objective function, we can attain this goal by modifying $t_{j}^{l}$ proportionally to the gradient with respect to the objective function.
-In the process of calculating derivative of $F$ over $t_{j}^{l}$, we observe that each $t_{j}^{l}$ influences $F$ in two aspects: it appears in Eq.\eqref{a} explicitly, and it also effects the values of $\hat{t}_{k}^{l+1}$ according to Eq.\eqref{voltage}.
-Thus, the derivative contains two terms:
+To optimize the objective function mentioned above by determining the values of $t_{j}^{l}$, we can modify them proportionally to the gradient.
+When calculating the derivative of $F$ with respect to $t_{j}^{l}$, we notice that each value affects $F$ in two ways: it appears explicitly in \eqref{a}, and it also impacts $\hat{t}_{k}^{l+1}$ according to \eqref{voltage}.
+Therefore, the derivative consists of two terms:

 Let's denote